jrsouzadev/ts-node-react-setup/README.md

 BUILD

 npm run build:client
-This command will build the client folder
+This command will build the client folder<br>
-CRA was ejected and teaked so the client will be built in dist/public
+CRA was ejected and tweaked so the client will be built in dist/public

 npm run build
 This will build the server after the client is done